 Ndengrod is actually the better game of the two; it is deeper, involving a complex underlying friction between enclosure and connectivity, and is definitely more of a brain-burner.
 However, the more complex rules create a higher barrier to entry for beginners, hence it is destined to remain second choice.
-Conversely, the rules of Yavalath are intuitively obvious to any new player, and it has since been ranked in the top 100 abstract board games ever invented [4].4 simply that they're surprised that a computer-designed game could be this simple and fun to play, while designers have so far dismissed this automated incursion into the very human art of game design as not much of a threat, as long as it produces such lightweight games.
-However, this attitude may change as PCG techniques-and their output-become increasingly sophisticated and challenge human experts in the field of design as well as play.
+Conversely, the rules of Yavalath are intuitively obvious to any new player, and it has since been ranked in the top 100 abstract board games ever invented [4].

+The successful invention of board games by computer did not cause the expected backlash from players and designers.
+The most common response from players is simply that they're surprised that a computer-designed game could be this simple and fun to play, while designers have so far dismissed this automated incursion into the very human art of game design as not much of a threat, as long as it produces such lightweight games.
+However, this attitude may change as PCG techniques and their output-become increasingly sophisticated and challenge human experts in the field of design as well as play.